 - International Student Job and Internship Search (PDF)

-- International Job and Internship Search Guide (PDF)
+- International Job and Internship Search Guide for alums (PDF)

 - Academic Job Search Guide (PDF)

 Choosing a major or career path is an important, personal decision that requires research, reflection, and time.
 To start the process, it’s important to understand yourself and gain knowledge about majors and the world of work.
 Download the Major Career Exploration Guide (PDF).